-A method of manual drainage (see Fig. 6.3) should be provided for heat pumps which are exposed to frost.
+A method of manual drainage (see illustration) should be provided for heat pumps which are exposed to frost.
 The frost protection function of the heat pump manager is active whenever the heat pump manager and the heat circulating pump are ready for operation.
-In the event of decommissioning or power failure, the system must be drained and, if necessary, blown out at the points shown (see Fig. 6.3).
-The heating circuit should be operated with a suitable frost protection if heat pump systems are implemented in buildings where a power failure cannot be detected (holiday home).
+In the event of decommissioning or power failure, the system must be drained and, if necessary, blown out at the points shown (see illustration).
+For heat pump systems where a power failure cannot be detected (holiday home), the heating circuit must be operated with suitable non-toxic antifreeze (such as polypropylene glycol) added at the concentration specified by the antifreeze manufacturer.

-Fig. 6.3:Position of draining device
+Fig. 6.3: